oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 The resource owner password credentials grant [@!RFC6749] MUST NOT be used.
 This grant type insecurely exposes the credentials of the resource owner to the client.
-Even if the client is benign, this results in an increased attack surface (credentials can leak in more places than just the AS) and users are trained to enter their credentials in places other than the AS.
+Even if the client is benign, this results in an increased attack surface (credentials can leak in more places than just the authorization server) and users are trained to enter their credentials in places other than the authorization server.

 Furthermore, adapting the resource owner password credentials grant to two-factor authentication, authentication with cryptographic